Vegetarian Statistics 2026: Global Facts, Diet Trends & Market Growth

 As a vegetarian, I don’t judge my friends who are meat eaters.
 All do not always share my concerns over the environment and animal rights, but there are health benefits to following a vegetarian or vegan diet.

-Vegetarians Have 14% Less Risk of Cancer (WCRF)
+Vegetarians Have 45% Less Risk of Cancer (AJCN)

-The World Cancer Research Fund has found that those who follow vegetarian or vegan diets are 14% less likely to develop certain forms of cancer than those eating meat as part of their daily diet.
-The WCRF’s UK-based study published that bowel, breast, and cancer of the prostate have definitive links to dietary preferences. (source)
+The Adventist Health Study has found that those who follow vegetarian or vegan diets are 45% less likely to develop certain forms of cancer than those eating meat as part of their daily diet.
+Research showed a lower risk for certain types of cancer, including breast, colorectal, prostate, stomach, and some lymphoproliferative cancers. (source)

 A Study Conducted in 2016 Showed People Who Followed a Vegan Diet Experienced a 35% Lower Risk of Prostate Cancer (NCBI)